cdl-geneseo/geneseo-dictionary/S/SOPA.md

 # SOPA

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : SOPA

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 NN Acronym for School of Performing Arts Latter consolidation of Geneseo's Departments of Dance, Music, and Theater; S95 but not known to all Geneseo Students. &quot;Brodie is the home of the SOPA.&quot; Source: Dictionary of Geneseo English 1996.
 Specific to Geneseo.
 Dilluvio